libgit2/pygit2/README.md

     Commit.tree      -- the tree object attached to the commit Commit.parents   -- the list of parent commits

-The author and committer attributes of the commit are tuples with four elements, the author name and email, the unix time and time offset in
+The author and committer attributes of commit objects are tuples with four elements, the author name and email, the unix time and time offset in
 minutes: